ElderEphemera/monoid-comprehensions/README.md

 fold [ f x ... z | x <- toList xs, p x, ..., z <- toList zs, q x ... z ]
 ```

-*Note*: Neither `-XParallelListComp` nor `-XTransformListComp` are currently
+*Note*: `-XParallelListComp`, `-XTransformListComp`, and `-XMonadComprehensions`
-supported, but `-XMonadComprehensions` should work just fine.
+should all work just fine, although nothing special is done with any of them.

 ## Links